ActianCorp/integration-platform-docs/docs/integration-manager/admin/file-folder-listener/file-folder-listener-service.md

 The File Folder Listener Service is used to monitor file directories or cloud storage buckets/containers for new files.

 When a new file appears that matches your include/exclude criteria, the associated listener submits the file to a Job Configuration in Integration Manager.
-The file will be available to the specified integration process using the $(LOCAL_JOB_SPEC_DIR) macro at runtime.
-For example, a file named Accounts.txt will be available as $(LOCAL_JOB_SPEC_DIR)Accounts.txt.
+The file will be available to the specified integration process using the `$(LOCAL_JOB_SPEC_DIR)` macro at runtime.
+For example, a file named `Accounts.txt` will be available as `$(LOCAL_JOB_SPEC_DIR)Accounts.txt`.

 The File Folder Listener Service is included with the installation of Integration Manager.
 A Windows service is registered with the name Actian File Folder Listener and must be started manually after configuration is complete.